-The Auditor-General's independence is established by the Constitution Act 1975.
-The Audito General is not subject to direction by any person about the way in which his powers an responsibilities are to be exercised.
-In conducting the audit, the Auditor-General, his staff an delegates complied with all applicable independence requirements of the Australian accountin profession.
+General is not subject to direction by any person about the way in which his powers and responsibilities are to be exercised.
+In conducting the audit, the Auditor-General, his staff and delegates complied with all applicable independence requirements of the Australian accounting The Auditor-General's independence is established by the Constitution Act 1975.
+The Auditorprofession.